thanos-io/thanos/docs/components/bucket.md

                                object store configuration.
 See format details:
                                https://thanos.io/storage.md/#configuration
       --listen="0.0.0.0:8080"  HTTP host:port to listen on
+      --http-grace-period=5s   Time to wait after an interrupt received for HTTP Server.
       --refresh=30m            Refresh interval to download metadata from remote storage
       --timeout=5m             Timeout to download metadata from remote storage